oracle/weblogic-kubernetes-operator/site/server-lifecycle.md

 The `maxUnavailable` property on the domain resource determines how many of the cluster's servers may be taken out of service at a time when doing a rolling restart.
 It can be specified at the domain and cluster levels and defaults to 1 (that is, by default, clustered servers are restarted one at a time).

+When using in-memory session replication, Oracle WebLogic Server employs a primary-secondary session replication model to provide high availability of application session state (that is, HTTP and EJB sessions).
+The primary server creates a primary session state on the server to which the client first connects, and a secondary replica on another WebLogic Server instance in the cluster.
+Specifying a `maxUnavailable` property value of `1` protects against inadvertent session state loss which could occur if both the primary and secondary servers are shut down at the same time during the rolling restart process.

 ### Using `restartVersion` to force the operator to restart servers

 The `restartVersion` property lets you force the operator to restart servers.